BlazingFire/Udacity_Lane__Lines_Finding-SDN-/writeup_template.md

 One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Another shortcoming could be the camera perspective as finally a straight line is drawn from topmost y coordinate to bottom of the image which might create some off results.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use region masking values as per the image size

-Another potential improvement could be to ...
+Another potential improvement could be to detect only a single left and right lane as in the later examples many lines were detected, probably this could be handles with a better masking of region.